Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 [20] And He lifted up His eyes on His disciples, and said, Blessed are you poor, for yours is the kingdom of God.

-Comments Luke 6:20 The teaching given by the Lord Jesus here in Luke 6: 20-49 is different than the teaching given in Matthew chapters 5, 6 and 7.
-Here the Lord stood on a level place not on the mountain as shown in Matthew; the Bible makes the difference clear; we can notice by the terms the Bible uses.
+Comments Luke 6:20 The teaching given by the Lord Jesus in Luke 6: 20-49 is different from the teaching given in Matthew chapters 5, 6, and 7.
+Here, the Lord stood on a level place, not on the mountain, as shown in Matthew.
+The Bible makes the difference clear; we can notice it by the terms the Bible uses.

-Where people stay, there is more than one group.
-The disciples that He has chosen are one group, another group are people that heard about the Lord and came, but also in that place, there were just spectators as well.
-Here in this verse, the Lord Himself looks directly to those that He called to be His disciples; and when the Lord speaks all will hear as well, but the attention of the Lord here was upon His disciples.
+In this place where people stay, there is more than one group.
+The disciples that He has chosen are one group, and another group are people who heard about the Lord and came, but also, in that place, there were just spectators as well.
+In this verse, the Lord Himself looks directly to those that He called to be His disciples; and when the Lord speaks, all will hear as well, but the attention of the Lord here was upon His disciples.

 [21] Blessed are you that hunger now, for you shall be filled.
 Blessed are you that weep now, for you shall laugh.

-Comments Luke 6:21 "Blessed are you that hunger now, for you shall be filled".
-In this place, hunger is hunger for knowledge to understand the Word that the Lord is teaching; and when you are hungry for the Word the Lord will give understanding to fill up the empty shell you have.
+Comments Luke 6:21 “Blessed are you that hunger now, for you shall be filled.”
+In this place, hunger is a hunger for knowledge to understand the Word that the Lord is teaching, and when you are hungry for the Word, the Lord will give you understanding to fill up the empty shell you have.

-"Blessed are you that weep now, for you shall laugh".
+“Blessed are you that weep now, for you shall laugh.”
 Pay attention here, to weep for what?
-When you weep for those that ignore the Lord's teaching, when the end time comes, you will laugh for joy, because your weeping has made those you wept for to turn and caused them to be saved, that is why you will laugh for joy.
+When you weep for those who ignore the Lord’s teaching, when the end time comes, you will laugh for joy because your weeping has made those you wept for turn and caused them to be saved; that is why you will laugh for joy.
 The point here is that we should weep for the lost and pray for them.

 [22] Blessed are you, when people shall hate you, and when they shall exclude you, and shall insult you, and shall cast out your name as evil, on account of the Son of Man.

 Comments Luke 6:22 This verse has a similar meaning to Matthew 5:11.
-This saying says that when you are being mistreated by others because you have faith in the beloved Son of God, the time for you will be hard on this earth, but the reward is great on the last day, in the judgement time.
+This saying tells us that when you are being mistreated by others because you have faith in the beloved Son of God, the time for you will be hard on this earth, but the reward will be great on the last day, in the judgment time.
 Because you have suffered on this earth for the sake of the beloved Son of God, your reward will be great in heaven (see verse 23).

 [23] Rejoice in that day, and leap for joy; for behold, your reward is great in heaven; for in the same manner did their fathers to the prophets.